galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ![Encoding of the quality score with ASCII characters for different Phred encoding](../../images/quality_score_encoding.png)

-So each nucleotide is assigned to an ASCII character, representing its [Phred quality score](https://en.wikipedia.org/wiki/Phred_quality_score), the probability of an incorrect base call:
+So there is an ASCII character associated with each nucleotide, representing its [Phred quality score](https://en.wikipedia.org/wiki/Phred_quality_score), the probability of an incorrect base call:

 Phred Quality Score | Probability of incorrect base call | Base call accuracy
 --- | --- | ---